anonlang/anonlang/raw-though-process/raw-notes.md

   - If there ever is a command to 'art init [<package>]', then there will probably be a directory somewhere full of templates to use and easily edit and share.
     - Each of these templates might even be a package in pmaas.
 - Language idea: All language keywords would be symbols, then all letters seen would be from user or library defined things.
+- Re: 'lifecycle' 'life-cycle'
+  - Non-GUI app: start->stop
+  - GUI app: start->show->hide->stop
+    - Limiting to these because this is likely the subset that all apps would use.
+Additional events could be handled separately, like on-focus-change (handled within views?), on-cold-start?, ..
+  - When implementing/superclassing/subclassing these, the superclass should be able to define the default location to be called, as in beginning or end of the function.
+That way, the subclasser doesn't have to worry about manually calling the superclass method.
+Hmm, maybe kinda like how Java constructors can call a default super().
+- Code between square brackets are strictly scoped.
+Aliases created in the scope can not be accessed outside of the scope.
+- Instead of `db.beingTransaction` and `db.endTransaction`, maybe do `db.transation.start` and `db.transaction.stop`.
+  - Possibly better: `db.batch [ [; Do stuff to db here. ;] ]`
+- Instead of having an app lifecycle with a start and stop function to optionally override, what about a concept of function listeners for all functions?
+Then, if we want to get a callback and do some work during the app 'start', then we would call `App.onStart [ [; Do something ;] ]` or `app.start.add [ ... ]` with a corresponding 'remove'.
+To make it look less like a list or group or data object being added too, maybe have a 'callback' keyword available for the function names.
+  - Is it good for anybody anywhere to get a callback for any function?
+    - Useful for diagnostics that only run in debug/test mode.
+    - Kinda like function extensions, but for the inside? or reversed?
+- Don't make strong language decision based on performance or space.
+This language is for a different paradigm.
+This is likely mentioned elsewhere, though it still good to repeat.
+- A global trie tree for all aliases?
+- Printing/outputting functions might be as easy as outputting text.
+- To call a function, put the equals sign before it.
+Kinda like a spreadsheet program.
+  - Hmm, then back to colon for assigning?
+  - Summary: equals-sign to call right side once, colon would mean it's basically okay to inline the right-side everywhere the left-side is called.
+The language may not actually do that, but it would be similar in that the rhs gets called multiple times.
+Variable, not value.
+- Lazy evaluate by default, then keyword maybe needed for when to calculate immediately.
+Then, again, lazy eval might just be good enough.
+Only reason to evaluate early may be to pre-build a cache and prevent long-running code from happening later.
+- StandardMessage or AnonMessage
+  - Base for things like Android's AlertDialog, Toast, and SnackBar
+  - Style can be passive or active
+- Anonlang app, every app is the same base, just different styles/plugins applied.
+- Rather than just having every UI view have the '-view' suffix, perhaps just putting the alias directly to the layout should work.
+We could say text goes in a text-view, input numbers into a number-input-view, but what exactly do we gain?
+Those conversions can likely be done automatically, thus freeing developers from seeing '-view' everywhere in a layout.
+  - So, thinking about gains coming from adding the '-view' suffixes..
+Would they have more attributes than their 'non-view' makeup/counterpart? 'text' itself doesn't need any styling, it would just be the backing data and very minimal.
+When putting 'text' in a layout, we may want to add different 'text-style' to it.
+  - Or, should we think of it as every use of 'text' is actually using a 'text-view' is diguise?
+  - What about things that don't have a 'view' counterpart?
+Or, are they any such things?
+Sure, like thread, but maybe those would just be invisible by default.
+  - Another consideration, what about when we want to include code in the layout or template?
+We may need to distinguish between text that shouldn't be shown and text that should be shown.
+It seems nice to be able to just write a view in a layout and have it appear, rather than having to call show on the view each time.